FabioDataGeek/Spark_SentiLib_NLP/README.md

 # Spark_SentiLib_NLP
 In this repository you can find the Dockerfile and code used during my Master's Thesis

+# Introduction

+The main purpose of this repository is creating a Dockerfile that can build a container with Hadoop, Spark, Anaconda and SentiLib installed in order to make tests of processing time using RDDs and DataFrames of Apache Spark in Batch and Streaming.
+You can find information about Sentilib here: https://github.com/WGraterol64/SentiLib

 # How to make it work

 1. Install docker, in this case we want to use it in a Linux distribution.
 You can find the tutorial here: https://docs.docker.com/engine/install/